BOARD MEMBERS

 President/Farmer, SK

 Jim farms with his wife Nettie Wiebe near Laura, SK.
 Their farm has been certified organic since 1998.
 Jim and Nettie produce cereals, pulses, hay and finished cattle on 2400 ac.
-Jim is currently the Treasurer of SaskOrganics and of the Organic Federation of Canada.
+Jim is currently President of the Organic Federation of Canada.
 He is past President and Chair of OCIA International and is the current Chair of TCO Cert's Finance Committee.

 Organic Alberta